HorizonRobotics/alf/docs/tutorial/alf_snapshot_and_advanced_play.rst

 1. the ALF repo is always a fixed version, but we tried out different ideas by constantly changing our own project code (e.g., algorithms) after training the model;
-2. we wanted to use new features of ALF and pulled the lastest ALF after training the model;
+2. we wanted to use new features of ALF and pulled the latest ALF after training the model;
 3. as ALF developers, we updated the ALF repo constantly and it may be no longer compatible with the trained model.